Table Tennis Serving: A Complete Guide

 Many beginner and intermediate players dread having to practice table tennis serving, often viewing it as a boring and overly repetitive exercise.
 I mean, it is only one shot, so it can’t be that important, right?

-Well, sorry to disappoint, but it’s very important.
+Well, sorry to disappoint, but your ping pong serve is very important.
 Your service remains one of the most important shots in table tennis — a player can never have enough practice in trying to improve their service game.
 Think about it.
-The service is the only shot in which you have complete control over the ball, so you had better make sure you seize the opportunity.
+The service is the only shot in which you have complete control over the ball, so you had better learn how to do a proper ping pong serve.

-Before learning the different types of serving in ping pong, it’s essential to be familiar with the rules of serving so that you don’t get faulted during a game.
+Before learning the different types of serving in ping pong, it’s essential to be familiar with the service rules so that you know how to serve legally.

 Flat Hand With the Ball in Your Palm

-The first step of serving in table tennis is holding the ball in an open flat hand with the ball placed in the palm of your hand.
+The first step of serving in table tennis is holding the ball in an open flat hand with the ball placed in the palm.
 You’re not allowed to grip the ball with your fingers.
-This prevents players from spinning the ball when they throw it up.
+This prevents players from imparting spin on the ball when they throw it up.

 Striking the Ball Behind the End Line of the Table

-When serving, you have to throw the ball up behind the white end line of the table, and you must start your throw above the table top.
+When serving, you have to throw the ball up behind the white end line of the table, and you must start your throw above the playing surface.
 You also have to make contact behind the line — no leaning forward to hit the ball close to the net.

 For a legal serve in table tennis, you must throw the ball up into the air at least 6 inches (or 16 cm).
 You can’t just hit the ball straight out of your hand which is a common mistake beginners make.
 To give you an idea of how high you have to throw the ball, six inches is equal to around the width of your ping pong paddle.
 You must also throw the ball up straight into the air.
-You can’t toss it forward, backward, or to one side.
+Your ball toss cannot be forward, backward, or to one side.

 Ensuring the Ball Is Not Hidden